-Another strategy for cancer patients with immunologically cold tumors is to transform the tumor microenvironment by introducing pro-inflammatory cytokines directly into tumors or draining lymph nodes.
-In collaboration with AstraZeneca, we are developing MEDI1191, which is an mRNA for IL-12 encapsulated in our proprietary LNP to be delivered intratumorally.
+One strategy for cancer patients with immunologically cold tumors is to transform the tumor microenvironment by introducing proinflammatory cytokines directly into tumors or draining lymph nodes.
+In collaboration with AstraZeneca, we worked to develop MEDI1191, which is an mRNA for IL-12 encapsulated in our proprietary LNP, to be delivered intratumorally.
 Systemic administration of recombinant IL-12 protein was poorly tolerated in early clinical trials and exhibited generally low response rates.
 MEDI1191 can enhance the immune response by positively impacting both antigen presenting cells and T cells, and local, intratumoral expression of IL-12 can potentially improve tolerability compared to systemic protein treatments.

-MEDI1191 is being developed for the treatment of advanced or metastatic solid tumors in combination with a checkpoint inhibitor.
+MEDI1191 was developed for the treatment of advanced or metastatic solid tumors in combination with a checkpoint inhibitor.
 MEDI1191 consists of our proprietary LNP encapsulating an mRNA for human IL-12B (p40) and IL-12A (p35) subunits.
 The mRNA produces a single-chain fusion protein of the IL-12B and IL-12A subunits, with a linker between the subunits.
 The mRNA sequence has been engineered to enhance protein production and is designed to decrease the amount of protein that might be made in hepatocytes for better tolerability.

 In preclinical studies, treatment with IL-12 transformed the tumor microenvironment, with notable activation of natural killer and dendritic cells, and an increase in cytotoxic lymphocytes.
-AstraZeneca is leading the early clinical development and an open-label multicenter Phase 1 clinical trial of intratumoral injections of MEDI1191 alone and in combination with the checkpoint inhibitor, durvalumab, is ongoing.
 In 2021, we presented IL-12 data that show evidence of antitumor activity in injected and non-injected lesions as well as pharmacodynamic effects such as increased IL-12, Interferon gamma (IFN γ) and 12, and inflammatory transcriptome.
+We are currently evaluating next steps for the program after its return from AstraZeneca.